pipiolus/etch-a-sketch/README.md

 # etch-a-sketch

-Project using pure vanilla JavaScript practicing manipulation of DOM to draw on a canvas.
+Application made with HTML, CSS and JavaScript practicing to draw on a canvas in diferent ways.

+To try the app: Fork this repo, open editor and drag the HTML file to your browser or `google-chrome index.html`.